Elbląg: Culture

 The primary cultural institutions in Elbląg are the Archaeological and Historical Museum, the Cyprian Norwid Elbląg Library, the EL Gallery Art Center and the Aleksander Sewruk Theater.
 The museum presents many pieces of art and items of everyday use, including the only 15th century binoculars preserved in Europe.

 Population

+Transport

+The S7 Expressway runs through the south of the city.
+The S22 Expressway also runs through the city.